RobertBorbey/BDD_project_Dataspot/README.md

 # Automated Testing Project - BDD (Behavior-Driven Development) - Borbey Robert - Dataspot.ro

-In this project I will be implementing positive and negative tests for the following functionalities:
+In this project I will be implementing positive and negative tests for the following functionalities :

 - Authentication
 - Registration